Kareem100/HackerRankProblems/README.md

 # HackerRankProblems
-Practicing the Problem Solving Skills Using the Problems offered by  Platform.
+Practicing the Problem Solving Skills Using the Problems offered by `HackerRank` Platform.